For the Purrbabies

 Never use punishment or intimidation to train your dog.
 It can result in shutting down or aggression from your dog.
 Your redbone coonhound will respond well to treats, positive reinforcement, and praise.

-Redbone coonhounds are a healthy breed that will likely do well on any standard canine diet.
-As a general rule, redbone coonhounds will need about 2.5 cups of food daily, split into two meals, but talk with your vet about food portioning.
-Whatever food you choose, make sure your pup is getting the nutrition they need to support its high energy and athleticism.
+Redbone Coonhounds are a healthy breed that will likely do well on any standard canine diet.
+As a general rule, Redbone Coonhounds will need about 2.5 cups of food daily, split into two meals, but talk with your vet about food portioning and your dog’s specific needs.
+Whatever food you choose, make sure your pup is getting the nutrition they need to support their high energy and athleticism.

-Not quite sure that a redbone coonhound is the right puppy for you?
+Not quite sure that this breed is right for you?
 Even if you are, it’s worth taking the time to research and consider other similar breeds.
 Here are a few to get you started:

 They’re extremely rare outside of the United States and still a lesser-known breed in the U.S. They’re more popular among hunters, but families can expect to be asked, “what kind of dog is that?!” upon adopting a redbone.